GamaPintoLab/FH-Models-/README.md

  - no missing values
  - present the same parameters of the model(s) to apply (check if the parameters of the list bellow are present in your dataset, according to the model(s) you want to apply on your data)

 Imp_B: LDL-C, ApoB/ApoA1, TG/ApoB
 RFEct_BL: TG/ApoB, TC/HDL-C, TC, LDL1
 Sel3: LDL1, ApoC3, TC/HDL-C, BMI, Age
 RFEct_A: LDL1, TC, ApoA2, MIDC, TC/HDL-C
 RFE78ct_BL: TC, TC/HDL-C, MIDB, MIDC, LDL1
 RFE78t_B: LDL-C, ApoB/ApoA1
 Sel1: LDL1, ApoC3, TC/HDL-C
 Imp_AdL: ApoA2, ApoC3, LDL1
 RFE78t_Ad: ApoA2, ApoC2, ApoC3, sdLDL.Day, BMI
 RFE78ct_Ad: Age, ApoA2, ApoC2, ApoC3, sdLDL.Day

+## Contacts
+For any doubts regarding the models and their application on new data using R, feel free to send an e-mail for mscorreia@fc.ul.pt